trane/finaglecon_2015/presentation.md

 ### adapter pattern

-interface membership is determined at definition
+interface membership is determined at *definition*

+^ so it's cumbersome as a library user, and doesn't work on types you don't define, e.g. String

 ---

 ## monkey patching

-^ in ruby, we could just monkey patch
+^ in ruby, we could just monkey patch - which gives us the more ad-hoc at-use membership that interfaces don't give us. unfortunately, only mean people use monkey patching.

 ---